jfodera/Syncboard/documentation/READMEs/joeDocs/README.md

    - not allowed to get passed workspaces unless session groupID variable is set
    - more profile storage editing (storing phone number)
-   - if adding 'teacher page' just add a dropdown for signup/login to specify weather student or teacher
+   - if adding 'teacher page' just add a dropdown for signup/login to specify whether student or teacher
    - notify users of password requirements so they don't have to trial and error
    - email verification
    - make session validation with RIN  a module.